 Heritage Wood Collection is available in domestic, exotic and reclaimed and green choices.

+A unique aspect of natural wood is the fact that the color of the surface changes over time.
 Heritage Wood uses both domestic and imported wood species to manufacture your countertops.
 Any wood that is being over harvested or that is on any threatened or endangered species list is not used for fabrication.

 With Heritage Wood, you can decide the look of your countertop through the different construction and joint styles complimented with the various edges available in many thicknesses.